eProsima/Discovery-Server/README.md

 ### Linux

-1. Create a Fast-DDS directory and download the repos file that will be used to install eProsima Fast DDS and its
+1. Create a Discovery Server workspace and download the repos file that will be used to install the Discovery Server tool and its dependencies:
-    dependencies:

     ```bash
     $ mkdir -p discovery-server-ws/src && cd discovery-server-ws